droberts-ada/blog-drafts/teaching-inheritance/inheritance.md

 - Students' first exposure to inheritance should be through extending an existing superclass.
 This matches the way inheritance is used in the real world, and makes the benefits (not having to re-write a bunch of code) immediately clear.
 - It's OK to use toy hierarchies (e.g. animal/dog/cat) to introduce the syntax, but the lesson should move on to

-## Existing Work

-I claim that I have never seen inheritance taught well.
-To back up this claim, let's pull a few books off my shelf and see how they address inheritance.

-### POODR

-We'll start with one of my favorites: _Practical Object-Oriented Design: An Agile Primer Using Ruby_ (POODR) by Sandi Metz.
-In chapter 6 of POODR, Metz targets experienced engineers trying to up their game.
-She assumes familiarity with the syntax and semantics of inheritance, focusing instead on when inheritance is appropriate, useful design idioms, and common pitfalls to avoid.
-It's a great treatment of the topic, but its role is not as an introduction.

-Metz uses the example of inventory management at a bicycle touring company. `Bicycle` is the superclass, and `RoadBike` and `MountainBike` are subclasses.
-It's a toy problem that meets Metz's goals: it effectively shows syntax and idioms, but is not something you would be likely to use inheritance for in the real world.

-### AP Computer Science A

-The test prep book for AP Computer Science A, published by Baron's, uses `Student`, `UnderGrad` and `GradStudent`, a similarly trivial example.
-If you want to know the syntax for inheritance in Java they've got you covered, but there's almost no mention of what inheritance is used for in the real world.

-### Building Java Programs

-_Building Java Programs_ by Stuart Reges and Marty Stepp, used for the introductory Computer Science courses at the University of Washington.

-### Unity Tutorials

-The Unity game engine has a [short tutorial on inheritance](https://unity3d.com/learn/tutorials/topics/scripting/inheritance) in their tutorials.
-This one is interesting to me because they

-## What Ada is Doing

-### Real World Inheritance